Skip Navigation

 Events and Festivals

-• Bloomsday - A celebration of the life of James Joyce and a walk through of the events in Ulysses.
-This event is held on 16 June every year.
+• Bloomsday - 16 June - a celebration of the life of James Joyce and a walk through of the events in Ulysses, his most famous masterpiece.
 Some of the activities include readings of the novel, people dressed in the clothes of 1904, walks and pub crawls.

-• Festival of World Cultures, Dun Laoghaire - The festival celebrates world music with concerts, cafes, fairs, markets, workshops and discussions.
-In 2008, it is held from 22 to 24 August.
+• Festival of World Cultures, Dun Laoghaire - late August - this south Dublin festival celebrates world music with concerts, cafes, fairs, markets, workshops and discussions.

 Top